Our Standards

 • Risk screening, safety planning, crisis escalation

-• Written care coordination with your imam
+• Written care coordination with your spiritual advisor

 • Refers out if care exceeds scope

-Your imam or spiritual advisor
+Your imam, chaplain or spiritual advisor

 Spiritual care

-• Islamic framing for suffering — qadr, sabr, rahma
+• Islamic framing for suffering: qadr, sabr, rahma

 • Counsel on rights and responsibilities in marriage, grief, parenting